-I tested the call-to-action placement on NeilPatel.com and found that placement had a big impact on the conversion rate.
-I tried adding one above the fold, but it didn’t perform as well as placing it right below the fold.
+We tested the call-to-action placement on NeilPatel.com and found that placement had a big impact on the conversion rate.
+We tried adding one above the fold, but it didn’t perform as well as placing it right below the fold.

-Through surveying I quickly realized that people wanted to read a bit more to learn what I had to offer, before seeing a call to action.
-For this reason having a call to action above the fold caused a decrease in conversions by 17%.
+Through surveying, we quickly realized that people wanted to read a bit more to learn what we had to offer, before seeing a call to action.
+For this reason, having a call to action above the fold caused a decrease in conversions by 17%.